adamyonk/adamyonk.com/src/pages/resume.md

 I have worked closely with the design team and led the charge to implement an "App Store" UI for third-party Studio plugins.
 I've been refactoring legacy code in the Studio Electron application to better separate logical and presentation code.
-I was made team lead for our "design system" project; I architected and organized a component library to speed up development and increase the testability of our UI layer.
+I was made team lead for our "design system" project in which I architected and organized a component library to speed up development and increase the testability of our UI layer.

 ### Responsibilities:

 - New & existing feature development for [InVision Studio](https://www.invisionapp.com/studio)
-  (Node.js, TypeScript, React, redux)
+  (Node.js, TypeScript, React, Redux)
 - Development of the Studio App Store (TypeScript, React, GraphQL, Apollo)
 - Project lead, development of the Studio Design System (TypeScript, React, Storybook)